falcucci/hedera-coin/README.md

 # HederaCoin API

-This application is responsible for provide wallet informations to MagaCoin clients and integrate to HederaCoin Payments API.
+This application is responsible for provide wallet informations to HederaCoin clients and integrate to HederaCoin Payments API.

 ## Table of contents